huggingface/lerobot/README.md

     eval.batch_size=10
 ```

-After training your own policy, you can also re-evaluate the checkpoints with:
+Note: After training your own policy, you can re-evaluate the checkpoints with:
 ```bash
 python lerobot/scripts/eval.py \
     -p PATH/TO/TRAIN/OUTPUT/FOLDER